Client Feedback Loop

 – Peter Drucker

 Securing the feedback is fairly straightforward.
-Once you have the feedback, how the information is used is as important as securing the insights, themselves.
+However, once you have the feedback, how the information is used is as important as securing the insights, themselves.
 We’ll help you squeeze every drop of usefulness out of the feedback; it’s a big investment, so we advise firms on how to get the most out of it.
-For example, synthesize the feedback with other data you have about the client and the relationship for a more comprehensive understanding of the client; to better serve them.
-Or, looking across feedback from multiple clients may reveal firmwide strengths or weaknesses you were not aware of.
+For example, combine the feedback with other data you have about the client and the relationship for a more comprehensive understanding of the client and their needs; to know how to better serve them.

 If you’re starting with a clean sheet of paper, we can help you map out what a client feedback program would look like; criteria for client selection, protocols for going forward, discussion guides, and a plan for evaluating results/developing lessons learned, etc. If you have a program in place, we’re happy to lead the research and provide guidance on how to maximize the usefulness of the outputs.